JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 ## What's next?

+* Learn about "colony roles" and managing permissions in [Colony Roles](/colonyjs/topics-colony-roles).

-* Learn about creating a task and running through the task lifecycle in [Task Lifecycle](/colonyjs/topics-task-lifecycle).
+* Learn about native colony tokens and managing colony funds in [Tokens and Funding](/colonyjs/topics-tokens-and-funding).

 * Learn about domains and skills and how they relate to reputation in [Domains and Skills](/colonyjs/topics-domains-and-skills).

-* Learn about native colony tokens and managing colony funds in [Tokens and Funding](/colonyjs/topics-tokens-and-funding).
+* Learn about the task lifecycle and more about payments in [Tasks and Payments](/colonyjs/topics-tasks-and-payments).

-* Learn about managing permissions and "authority roles" in [Managing Permissions](/colonyjs/topics-managing-permissions).